 Second Movement- Romanze

-The romance is a more lyrical piece, slower in tempo, with a completely different structure.
-It is written in 6/8 time, featuring a different bass pattern and open chords that accompany the melody.
+Romance is a lyrical piece, with a tempo and a completely different structure.
+It is written in 6/8 time, (compound meter) featuring a different bass pattern and open chords that accompany the melody.
 Despite these differences, it still follows a sonata form, like the rest of the composition, with exposition (A), development (B), recapitulation (A), and coda.

 The exposition runs from the beginning until measure 8, where the repeat occurs.
 It is particularly interesting for a piece of this level, as there is a tendency for modulation from the G Major (the key the piece is written in) to D Major (dominant of G Major), and also a shift towards C Major (the fourth of G Major, with C Major being its dominant).